 She moved to South Florida, where she dabbled in real estate and the service industry for a bit; but, she soon found herself in Chicago, bartending and figuring out her next step.

-“One day, my yoga class was cancelled and I had some extra time.
+“One day, my yoga class was canceled and I had some extra time.
 I found some coding tutorials online and I was hooked,” stated Allen.

 “If you are looking for a remote job, ask a lot of questions in the interview.
 Is remote working something they have done successful or is it something new,” stated Allen, “if you are currently in an office role, and want to work remotely, ask your manager for Wednesday or Friday to work from home.
 Do you it for four weeks and your boss will see that you could do more without the commute.”

 She has been able to balance her work at Big Cartel and SheNomads by dividing up her days, journaling and using the art of the time box.
 When she is traveling, she has to adjust her schedule to get work done.

 “While in Lisbon, my team wouldn’t be getting in until 3 p.m.
 So I would do tourist things early, and then get to work before 3 p.m.
 I would peer program until about 11 p.m. with my team,” stated Allen.

 It hasn’t always been a bed of roses.
 Allen, as a woman of color, has had to deal with discrimination in the workplace.
 “I’ve had people come up to me in the office, who have never talked to me, and say, ‘I can’t tell if you’re smart or not,’” shared Allen.